 Students who graduate in December are invited to participate in the May commencement exercises.

 Upon graduation, a student’s Program of Study will end.
-Therefore, students must contact the counseling offices to declare a new Program of Study if they plan to continue enrollment at CFCC.
+Therefore, students must contact Academic Advising to declare a new Program of Study if they plan to continue enrollment at CFCC.

 Graduating students who have achieved an “A” average, defined as a cumulative grade point average of 4.0, by the end of the term preceding graduation are recognized each year at commencement exercises for academic excellence.
 Courses numbered below the 100 level are not used to determine Graduation Honors.